colorlessenergy/colorlessenergy.github.io/_posts/2018-08-24-how-to-make-a-responsive-navigation-menu.md

 what was added:

-* stored the hidden nav inside a variabel
+* stored the hidden nav inside a variable
 * when the hamburger menu is clicked give the responsive nav a class to show it

 You can view this on [codepen](https://codepen.io/brianmunoz/pen/VGvvdZ)